msatul1305/Linux/Competitive_coding/c++/STL/readme.md

      - ***std::is_sorted***: Checks if elements in a range are sorted in ascending order.
      - ***std::binary_search***: Checks if a value exists in a sorted range using binary search.
      - ***std::lower_bound***: Finds the lower bound position of a value in a sorted range.
+       - *the first element not less than x*
      - ***std::upper_bound***: Finds the upper bound position of a value in a sorted range.
+       - *the first element greater than x*
        - [upper_bounds_lower_bounds](upper_lower_bounds.cpp)
      - ***std::merge***: Merges two sorted ranges into a single sorted range.
      - ***std::inplace_merge***: Merges two consecutive sorted ranges in place.